Deep South Antarctica

 Upon arrival in Santiago you will be met and transferred to your hotel.
 Relax at the hotel or take the afternoon to explore independently.
 This stately capital boasts superb museums, fine architecture, and gorgeous hilltop parks that dot the urban landscape.
 Enjoy a drink and snack at one of the many sidewalk cafés of Barrios Brasil, Lastarria and Bellavista.
 This evening, meet your fellow travelers and Apex expedition team over drinks and a welcome dinner at your hotel.

 In the late morning, transfer to a private terminal and board your charter flight, with a catered lunch onboard, to the southernmost port in the world.
 Puerto Williams, on the shore of Isla Navarino overlooking the Beagle Channel, is ideally situated to be your jumping-off point.
-Here you meet your floating home for the next three weeks, the capable and luxurious Silver Explorer.
+Here you meet your floating home for the next three weeks, the capable and luxurious Silver Endeavour.
 Be sure to be on deck with your binoculars looking out for Imperial Cormorants, South American Sea Lions, Southern Giant Petrels, and your first albatrosses, as you sail in the wake of Darwin and Fitzroy.

 Monday & Tuesday, February 13 & 14: Drake Passage